 At $18.99, this four-pack of resistance putty is a great deal, considering you get four different levels of resistance, from X-Soft to Firm.
 If you’re dedicated and committed, then in many ways putty is the most versatile and effective grip training method.
 The dynamic nature of putty makes it perfect for everything from simple strengthening to working on dexterity and fine motor skills.

 You can stretch, twist, squeeze, and pinch this putty to get a variety of workouts on a variety of muscle groups.
 Roll it into a ball and pinch it between your thumb and a finger to improve coordination and strength, then stretch it out and wrap it around your thumb for extension exercises.
 Putty is more of a DIY hand grip trainer, and it requires some motivation and dedication to use properly, but it’s one of the most effective training methods out there.

 Okay, I’ll admit it.
 I haven’t actually tried this one out, but it looks pretty cool.
-It’s on sale right now for $18.80, so not a bad price, and it comes in a variety of sizes and a variety of tensions.
+It retails for $20.99, and it comes in a variety of sizes and a variety of tensions.
 By adjusting your hand and finger position, you can train a variety of strengths, from flexion to extension, opposition and supination.
 While the 14” size would be pretty unwieldy, they do offer a 7” size that is small enough to be semi-portable.

 Owen Clarke is a veteran climber and climbing journalist.
 He is a columnist for Rock & Ice, Gym Climber, and The Outdoor Journal.
 Follow his thoughts in his opinion column, “The Choss Pile,” published every Thursday on Rock & Ice.